 The Hanged Man has a grim sort of appearance, and some have claimed him to be a psychopomp who comes to lead soldiers into what comes after.
 It is clear he has known many years of warfare, and he often is plagued by nightmares.
 He wears black armor, though it is usually hidden under a voluminous hooded mantle the color of dust.
 At his side he carries a black-bladed falchion with a garnet set in the pommel, as well as a massive tower shield covered in burlap to hide the device emblazoned upon it.
 His arms are scarred terribly and at times twitch, freeze, or spasm--he often covers them with heavy leather gloves or gauntlets.
 He favors his left leg when he walks and may use his shield like a crutch.
 Contrasting his scruffy appearance are his facial features, which are rather rounded and boyish, though the years of wandering have made them a little gaunter.

-The Hanged Man's personality varies from time to time.
-Occasionally he is at peace with himself and his quest, content to wander the worlds and help people in need.
+Usually the Hanged Man is at peace with himself and his quest, content to wander the worlds and help people in need.
 But there are also periods of darkness, wherein he has given in to despair or desparation, possibly even resorting to villainy for a chance to see his radiant lord again.
 At heart he is a quiet man, haunted and occasionally full of angst, though amiable and profoundly lonely.
-Although he has promised to never again be caught in the traps of charismatic kings, he is easy to manipulate if the right leverage is applied.
+Although he has promised to never again be caught in the traps of charismatic kings, he is drawn to confidence and power and is easy to manipulate if the right leverage is applied.
 Generally he is subservient to those in positions of power--a holdout from his past he has been unable to shake.

 Many a one for him makes mane